sanchil/hydra_cluster/README.md

 ```

 Following are some other ways to recover a join link for the nodes from the master node.
 On the master node run the following command.

-Usually you will not need these additional steps.
+These additional good to know steps are for informational reasons and you will not need them for most purposes.

 ```sh